 ENGL 203.
-Survey of American Literature.
+Literature Written in the United States.
 3 Hours.

-A study of works representative of major American writers from the Colonial Period to the present, with emphasis on critical understanding of these works and on the influences that produced them.
+A study of works representative of significant writers working in the U.S. from the Colonial Period to the present, with emphasis on critical understanding of these works and on the influences that produced them.
 Prerequisite: (ENGL 101 with a minimum grade of D or HUM 101 with a minimum grade of D or LIBA 101 with a minimum grade of D) and ENGL 102 with a minimum grade of D.